Medical Doctor Service Trust Agreement

 (c) consumables

-(e) budgeting, forecast, bookkeeping, accounting and debt collection services for the GP
+(e) budgeting, forecasting, bookkeeping, accounting and debt collection services for the GP

-(f) marketing, corporate design and identity and brand awareness of the doctor’s practice
+(f) marketing, corporate design, identity and brand awareness of the doctor’s practice

 (g) additional services — as agreed by the parties from time to time